ordinals/ord/docs/src/inscriptions.md

 -------

-The data model of inscriptions is that of a HTTP response, allowing inscription content to be server by a web server and viewed in a web browser.
+The data model of inscriptions is that of a HTTP response, allowing inscription content to be served by a web server and viewed in a web browser.

 Sandboxing
 ----------